LeHuynhThai/Real-time-Leaderboard/Real-time-Leaderboard/README.md

 2. score submission
 3. real-time leaderboard updates
 4. score history tracking
-5. Redis sorted sets will be used to manage and query the leaderboards efficiently
+5. SQL Server database will be used to manage and query the leaderboards efficiently

 Project Requirements
 You are to build an imaginary real-time leaderboard system that ranks users based on their scores in various games or activities.
 The system should meet the following requirements: